Abernethy Way Corridor Improvements (224 Street to 230 Street)

 Description

 The Abernethy Way Corridor Improvements project is a multi-phased project to widen Abernethy Way to four lanes and extend it east to 256 Street.
-We completed Phase 2B in May 2025, which is the widening of Abernethy Way to four lanes between 224 Street and 230 Street.
-This work will tie into the completed Phase 2A.
+We completed widening Abernethy Way to four lanes and enhancing active transportation features between 224 Street and 230 Street in May 2025.
+This work ties into the previously completed improvements along Abernethy Way from 230 Street and 232 Street.

 Construction began the week of March 4, 2024 and completed at the end of May 2025.